microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls the number of recently used commands to keep in history for the command palette.
 Set to 0 to disable command history.
   "workbench.commandPalette.history": 50,

-  // Controls if the last typed input to the command palette should be restored when opening it the next time.
+  // Controls whether the last typed input to the command palette should be restored when opening it the next time.
   "workbench.commandPalette.preserveInput": false,

   // Controls the behavior of empty editor groups when the last tab in the group is closed.
 When enabled, empty groups will automatically close.
 When disabled, empty groups will remain part of the grid.